TritonDataCenter/sdc-cloudapi/docs/index.md

 deletion_protection | Boolean | Whether an instance is destroyable.
 See [Deletion Protection](#deletion-protection)
-compute_node | String  | UUID of the server on which the instance is located package     | String   | The id or name of the package used to create this instance
+compute_node | String  | UUID of the server on which the instance is located package     | String   | The id or name of the package used to create this instance flexible    | Boolean | Whether this instance uses the flexible_disk_space feature (bhyve) free_space  | Number | The amount of space (MiB) that is not allocated to disks nor in use by snapshots of those disks.
+If snapshots are present, writes to disks may reduce this value (bhyve)

 ### Errors